apache/incubator-kie-kogito-runtimes/README.md

 * Create a blog entry on [the droolsjbpm blog](http://blog.athico.com/)

-    * Include a link to that blog entry in all other correspondence.
+    * Include a direct link to the new and noteworthy section and to that blog entry in all other correspondence.

-    * Twitter the blog link.
+    * Twitter and Google+ the links.

+        * Most people just want to read the new and noteworthy, so link that first.

-    * Mail the blog link to the user list.
+    * Mail the links to the user list.

 * If it's a final release: